ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <h2>Questions that require data</h2>

 &nbsp;   <p>

 &nbsp;     Statistical questions require data because the answer is not known in advance.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Data must be collected, observed, or measured to understand how outcomes vary.
+Data must be collected,

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Without data, statistical reasoning cannot take place.
+&nbsp;     observed, or measured to understand how outcomes vary.
+Without data, statistical reasoning cannot take place.

 &nbsp;   </p>